 Conyers, Georgia 30013

-The fee is $6.00 for a 3 year history, and $8.00 for a 7 year history.
+The fee is $6.00 for a 3-year history and $8.00 for a 7-year history.
 You may pay by personal or business check, money order, cashier’s check, or credit card.
 DDS accepts Visa, Mastercard, Discover, and American Express by mail.
-If paying by credit card, please complete this form: http://www.dds.ga.gov/docs/forms/CreditCardAuthForm.pdf and include with your request: Credit Card Authorization Form, Checks, money orders, and cashier’s checks should be made payable to the Department of Driver Services.
+If paying by credit card and include with your request: Credit Card Authorization Form, Checks, money orders, and cashier’s checks should be made payable to the Department of Driver Services.

-Photograph the scene of the arrest in order to discover discrepancies in the police report regarding the initial stop and the reasonableness of the field evaluations like the one leg stand and walk and turn.
+Photograph the scene of the arrest to discover discrepancies in the police report regarding the initial stop and the reasonableness of the field evaluations like the one-leg stand and walk and turn.

 Requesting a hearing with the Department of Driver Services within ten business days of the arrest may prevent an administrative license suspension.
 We will prepare and send a license letter to the Department of Driver Services free of charge ($150 DDS processing fee not included) even if you do not retain our firm.

-Hire a experienced Georgia DUI lawyer.
+Hire an experienced Georgia DUI lawyer.
 Never attempt self-representation in a DUI case.
 Georgia DUI law is very complicated, and to ensure a positive case result, is best left to experienced, professional lawyers.